iotaledger/documentation-platform/docs/getting-started/0.1/references/iota-networks.md

 # IOTA networks

-IOTA has three [permissionless networks](concepts/distributed-ledger-technology.md) (public) that anyone can:
+IOTA has three [permissionless networks](concepts/distributed-ledger-technology.md) (public) that anyone can use:
 * MainNet
 * DevNet
 * SpamNet